det-lab/unix-tips/docs/09_shell_scripts.md

     fi
 fi
 ```
 This allows you to check an initial condition, and then check for a second condition based on the results of the first.
-It is possible to nest several conditions.
+It is possible to nest an arbitrary number of conditons.

 5. Case statments
 With a `case` statement, you are able to match patterns condtionally and return different results depending on the match.
 After finding a match, all associated statements are executed until reaching a `;;`.
 If no match is found, the exit status of the case is set as zero.